jieniqianqian/PENGUIN/README.md

                                                      uniprot_abbreviation_upper
                                                      mode

-Rename the gene ID of chromosome-level plant based on the results of Comparison with model plants
+Rename the gene IDs of chromosome-level plant based on the results of Comparison with model plants

 positional arguments: